 Biofilms are usually produced by a specific bacteria or fungi, which is why they occur so frequently in the vaginal microbiome.

-What does a biofilm look like?
+What does biofilm look like?

 All of these examples sound really gross.
-But biofilms are actually a natural form of living for both healthy and pathogenic bacteria!
+But biofilms are actually a natural form of living for both healthy and pathogenic bacteria.

 How does a biofilm function?

 The bacteria live inside its walls, grow, and reproduce.
 There are even channels in the EPS that provide nutrients and water to the inhabitants living inside (like plumbing or a delivery service).
-As you can imagine, many bacteria prefer living in the safety and comfort of these communities rather than braving the elements in the outside world!
+As you can imagine, many bacteria prefer living in the safety and comfort of these communities rather than braving the elements in the outside world.

 Why do biofilms form?